Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Introduction

 Recall that Donaldson and Thomas have suggested in \cite{DT} to use a choice of a top holomorphic form on a Calabi--Yau $4$-fold as a sort of orientation to define anti-self dual instantons.
 Briefly this means discarding some of the conditions on the curvature of a connection, so as to obtain a determined elliptic system.
 In \cite{Conan} this was shown by Leung to be part of a pattern of (special) connections, depending on the metric division algebra chosen.
 For Calabi--Yau $4$-folds all $4$ choices are possible, and the suggestion of \cite{DT} corresponds to the interaction between complex numbers and octonions.
 The case of Calabi--Yau $4$-folds is exceptional for being the only class of manifolds with octonion metric structure.

 Even more exceptional is the fact that on the set-theoretical level the moduli spaces of special $SU(4)$-connections (geometry over the complex numbers) and $Spin(7)$-connections (geometry over the octonions) are isomorphic.
 In terms of derived geometry, the latter moduli space, coming from a determined elliptic system, admits a virtual fundamental class.
 On the other hand, set-theoretic equality between the two moduli spaces allows us to view the first moduli space as a derived critical locus of a function of degree $-1$ on the second moduli space.
-Proving existence of this graded potential and investigating it are the goals of this sequence of papers.

 Dominic Joyce had come up with the idea of replicating this remarkable correspondence in the setting of algebraic geometry, rather than gauge theory, and in the process obtaining natural compactifications of the moduli spaces.
 The Uhlenbeck--Yau theorem allows us to reformulate $SU(4)$-connections algebraic-geometrically, but there is no such luck for $Spin(7)$-instantons.
 The idea of Dominic was to arrive at the $Spin(7)$-moduli space on the algebraic geometric side by using the same pairing given by the top holomorphic form.
 This is how the $-2$-shifted symplectic structure becomes central.